PamAnalyst/Google-Data-Analytics-Capstone-Project/README.md

 ```
 </details>

-Now, let’s have a look at how members and casual riders use the service differently based on their average trip duration.
+Now, let’s have a look at how members and casual riders use the service differently based on their **average trip duration**.

 ![average trip duration](Images/08_avg_trip_duration.jpeg)